 The Icebreaker Sampo from Kemi took us on a cruise through the frozen Gulf of Bothnia, before we anchored in the middle of the sea, and jumped into it!
 Crazy or fun?!
 Read all about our Icebreaker Sampo experience here.

-4. Visit Or Spend A Night In A Snow Hotel
+4. Spend A Night In A Snow Hotel

 Ice hotels are some of the coolest structures ever (pun intended).
 A entire hotel, with rooms, restaurants, and even a church all made of ice?
 There is no way you want to pass this opportunity of visiting a hotel made of snow and ice.